eikev

 Let’s break it down.
 The mind, the seat of our intelligence, is determined by one’s DNA code and modified by the soil in which we’re planted.

 The spirit or soul, which also encompasses heart, is not dependent upon genetics.
 It’s a bit harder to put a finger on.
-Spirit is the seat of emotion and intuition and also can be, depending upon one’s religious viewpoint, the part of ourselves that’s eternal.
+Spirit is the seat of emotion and intuition and is also, according to Jewish teaching and the belief of many, the part of ourselves that’s eternal.

 But even though DNA and the brain in our skulls are physical and tangible, the concept of mind, of free thought, remains, like spirit, ethereal.